reproduciblemodels/cmt-yolo/README.md

 Model size
 FPS
 Infer Time / Latency

 For statistical reliability, repeated-run results can also be reported as mean ± standard deviation over multiple random seeds.

-##12.Inference
+12. Inference

 Example inference command:

 python detect.py

 Please update the weight path and input image path in detect.py before running inference.

-##13.Ablation and Analysis
+13. Ablation and Analysis

+The released code and configuration files support experiments corresponding to:

+baseline comparison,
+single-module ablation,
-The released code and configuration files support experiments corresponding to: baseline comparison, single-module ablation, two-module and full-model comparison, per-class analysis, robustness analysis under controlled perturbations, and qualitative / failure-case visualization.
+two-module and full-model comparison, per-class analysis, robustness analysis under controlled perturbations, and qualitative / failure-case visualization.

-The manuscript further analyzes: why each module works, whether the gains are complementary rather than redundant, and how the method behaves under different defect characteristics.
+The manuscript further analyzes:

+why each module works,
+whether the gains are complementary rather than redundant, and how the method behaves under different defect characteristics.
-##14.Reproducibility and Availability
+14. Reproducibility and Availability

-To improve reproducibility, this repository provides: the Ultralytics-based implementation, custom model configuration files, training / validation / inference scripts, and detailed configuration organization.
+To improve reproducibility, this repository provides:

+the Ultralytics-based implementation,
+custom model configuration files, training / validation / inference scripts, and detailed configuration organization.

 Although the industrial transmission-belt dataset cannot be fully released, the released code and configuration files are intended to make the experimental setup as transparent and reproducible as possible.

+The manuscript also clarifies:

+dataset split protocol,
+annotation format,
+initialization policy,
+training settings,
+evaluation metrics,
-The manuscript also clarifies: dataset split protocol, annotation format, initialization policy, training settings, evaluation metrics, and software / hardware environment.
+and software / hardware environment.
+15. Code Availability

 The source code, model configuration files, and training / validation scripts for CMT-YOLO are publicly provided in this repository to support reproducibility.

+16. Data Availability

 The industrial transmission-belt defect dataset used in this work is not publicly available due to commercial confidentiality restrictions.

 However, public-dataset experiments on GC10-DET are included to provide stronger external validation and a practical reproducibility path.